Table of Contents

 Especially when compared to dogs, cats are way less dependent on your presence in terms of maintaining their daily needs.
 They do not need to be taken for a walk twice a day to pee and poop, and they can manage to portion their food because they know to stop eating when they feel full.

-However, this is not to say that they will not get lonely and they need less attention than dogs do.
+However, this is not to say that they will not get lonely and don’t require attention from their owners.
 Therefore, pet experts advise against leaving an adult cat completely alone –even if she has everything she needs– for more than 24 to 48 hours.
+Some say leaving cats alone for four days is okay, but this is the absolute maximum and is far from ideal.

-Kittens, geriatric cats, and cats with chronic illnesses should ideally not be left unaccompanied.
+As I mentioned, this applies to healthy adult cats only.
+Kittens, geriatric cats, and cats with chronic illnesses should ideally not be left unaccompanied – even for as little as one day!

 How Do Cats Perceive Time?

-It turns out that yes, cats have a very different perception of time than us.
-This study has shown that in general, animals that are smaller in size and that have faster metabolisms tend to have a slower perception of time.
+It turns out that cats do have a very different perception of time than us.
+This study has shown that animals that are generally smaller in size and have faster metabolisms tend to have a slower perception of time.

-Cat memory is very impressive in terms of long-term remembering.
-They can remember impactful experiences or useful information from way back in their lives.
-However, even though they are very sharp in remembering what happened and where it happened, they are not so good at remembering when it happened.
+Cat memory is very impressive in terms of long-term memory.
+They can remember impactful experiences or valuable information almost indefinitely.
+However, even though they are very sharp in remembering what happened and where it happened, they are not so good at recognizing when it happened.

 However, cats do have a strong grasp of time based on natural cues and the presence of a dependable daily routine.
 I’ve mentioned lots of times that cats love routine.
 This is why they can anticipate when certain things will happen, like their feeding time or the time you come home from work.
 They can determine time through daily cues such as daylight, birdsongs, and your schedule.